Connecting to AWS

 CloudZero access to your AWS accounts uses a delegated access role from the CloudZero AWS account (#061190967865) to yours, with read-only permissions designed to limit access to only those parts of the system CloudZero needs for operation.

 All CloudZero access to your AWS accounts is read-only and requires the minimum permissions to access cost, usage data, and surrounding metadata to help you understand what drives spend.
 CloudZero has no access to data except where explicitly authorized, for example, the S3 bucket where your cost and usage report is stored.
-By using metadata on how your AWS environment is operating, the services that you are using, and how they are being used, CloudZero can boost tag coverage, identify more complex anomalies, and highlight the specific resources and changes that are responsible for cost changes in your environment.

 The following summarizes the CloudZero Permissions:

-• Management Account access required:
+- Management Account access is required:

-• Cost and Usage, Billing, and Organizations API
+- Cost and Usage, Billing, and Organizations API

-• Cost and Usage S3 bucket where reports are stored
+- Cost and Usage S3 bucket where reports are stored

-• CloudWatch Metrics and read-only access to the metadata service APIs
+- CloudWatch Metrics and read-only access to the metadata service APIs

-• CloudWatch Metrics and read-only access to the metadata service APIs
+- Read-only access to the metadata service APIs

-If you have resources in your AWS cloud in any regions for which STS is not active by default (for example, ap-east-1 or eu-south-1), ensure that you activate those regions, following the instructions in the Managing AWS STS in an AWS Region guide.
+, ensure that you activate those regions, following the instructions in the Managing AWS STS in an AWS Region guide.

 You must configure the following AWS services before connecting to CloudZero: